agenticaiau/roo-custom-agents-rules-generator/samples/star-trek-agents.md

 - **Automated Workflow:** All agents are configured to auto-apply edits, auto-run commands, and auto-fix errors to streamline the workflow.
 - **Web Research Capabilities:** All agents have access to web search capabilities through Tavily, with PM and Architect specifically granted these tools for better requirements gathering and research.

-This setup creates a structured, role-defined environment that leverages Cursor AI IDE's custom agent modes while immersing the team in a Star Trek-inspired workflow.
+This setup creates a structured, role-defined environment that leverages Roo AI IDE's custom agent modes while immersing the team in a Star Trek-inspired workflow.
 May your project boldly go where no code has gone before!